dint-dev/universal_io/README.md

 [![Github Actions CI](https://github.com/dint-dev/universal_io/workflows/Dart%20CI/badge.svg)](https://github.com/dint-dev/universal_io/actions?query=workflow%3A%22Dart+CI%22)

 # Overview
-A cross-platform _dart:io_ that works in all platforms (browsers, mobile, desktop, and server-side, and Node.JS).
+A cross-platform _dart:io_ that works in all platforms (browsers, mobile, desktop, and server-side).

 The API is exactly the same API as _dart:io_.
 You can simply replace _dart:io_ imports with _package:universal_io/io.dart_.
 Normal _dart:io_ will continue to be used when your application runs